siddhartha-gadgil/DeptWeb/_seminars/2015/2015-10-26-prof-marie-kratz.md

 date: 2015-10-26
 speaker: "Prof. Marie Kratz, ESSEC Business School, CREAR (risk research center)"
 title: "On Risk Concentration"
 time: "2:15 - 3:15 p.m."
-venue: "Lecture Hall I, Department of Mathematics"
+time: "Lecture Hall I, Department of Mathematics"
 ---
 We study the local behavior of (extreme) quantiles of the sum of heavy-tailed random variables, to infer on risk concentration.
 Looking at the